marcusoftnet/marcusoftnet.github.io/_posts/2015-04-21-what-is-the-problem.md

 This goes hand in hand with trust and transparency.
 Pushing all those responsibility all the way down to the individual teams means that you need to trust the teams to do the right thing.
 Often this is combined with unprecedented transparency around information - which acts as information sharing mechanism.

 For example in [Aptitud](http://www.aptitud.se) we are allowed to buy stuff that we think that we need, without consulting any leaders.
-If it's "a lot" of money we consult another Aptidude (yes, sorry... that's what we call ourselves).
+If it's "a lot" of money we consult another Apti-dude (yes, sorry... that's what we call ourselves).
 BUT, we share the receipts with everyone.
 Shopping on the Aptitud account means that an email is sent to everyone in the company.
 If you buy a big flat-screen-TV with Aptitud-money people will see that.
 And probably ask you questions.

 You: "But how would this work at scale?
 There will be ..."
 Me: "Ap ap ap...
 They've *changed the way the work* to not have those problems.
 See above."